shivamkedia17/roshnii/backend/frontend/README.md

 Serving the webapp on the same domain as the backend:

-- First, build the web app using `bun run build`.
+- First, build the web app using `bun run dbuild`.
 - This will write files to `frontend/dist`
 - `frontend/dist/index.html` is the entry point of the web app.
 - Make sure backend is configured to serve static assets (CSS, JS, favicons, etc.) from the `frontend/dist/assets` directory.